 I built my entire curriculum around psychological checkpoints, moments designed to get you hooked on this instrument.

 Your first tune is a real song.
 Not an exercise.
 The moment you finish it, something clicks: "I just played a song on the bagpipes."
 Endorphins hit.
 You want more.
 Then comes Amazing Grace, probably the most recognized melody in the world.
 You play it for your spouse.
-Their eyes light up.
+His/her eyes light up.
 That's when I know I've got you.

 By tune seven, Scotland the Brave, you've learned 99% of the technique you need to play just about any tune in the repertoire.
 You realize you're actually a bagpiper now.
 You're not dependent on me anymore, but you want to stay.